KCL-BMEIS/OOP/week1B.md

 --

 .explain-bottom[
-Have a go at implementing the changes required to do this ]
+Exercise: implementing the changes required to do this ]

 ---